 Transparency is crucial for maintaining confidence in VCMs.
+Regular reporting on project impacts and emissions reductions can enhance accountability and facilitate informed decision-making for buyers and investors.

+Digitalization is transforming how the integrity of credits is verified, thereby enhancing trust in the market.
+The implementation of blockchain and other emerging technologies is viewed as a key tool to mitigate the risks of greenwashing and to ensure that voluntary carbon credits represent verifiable and effective reductions and removals.
+The integration of these technologies could provide new avenues to strengthen the transparency of VCMs, as blockchain can ensure immutable records of carbon credit transactions, minimizing the risks of double-counting or fraudulent claims.
+In addition, increased alignment between crediting programmes, supra national registries (e.g. UNFCCC), national registries, market places, etc.) will also provide for enhanced transparency and efficiency.
+APIs, standardization of protocols/taxonomies – where blockchain could serve as a key tool, could be considered in this regard.

+The ICVCM Core Carbon Principles also provide key learnings for building integrity and transparency in the voluntary carbon market.

-Regular reporting on project impacts and emissions reductions can enhance accountability and facilitate informed decision-making for buyers and investors.At the upcoming climate negotiations at COP29 in Baku, an agreement on the full operationalisation of Article 6 of the Paris Agreement on international emissions trading will be key.
-Resolution of key operational issues related to transparency, environmental integrity and the avoidance of double counting, in particular within the Article 6.4 mechanism of the Paris Agreement, must be prioritized to facilitate a functioning, high-integrity cross-border carbon market, capable of accelerating emissions reductions and providing the right signals for the private sector to invest.
+, An agreement on the full operationalisation of Article 6 of the Paris Agreement on international emissions trading during the climate negotiations at COP29 in Baku will also be critical to develop further transparency and allow for a stronger and more coordinated approach on carbon pricing, as well asto unleash the potential of international carbon markets to accelerate the pace and scale of emissions reductions, including driving private sector investments in voluntary carbon reduction/removal projects..
+Resolution of outstanding operational issues, including on authorisations, the Article 6.2 international registry, and the sequencing of reporting and review of information, , , must be prioritised to facilitate functioning, high-integrity cross-border carbon markets, capable of accelerating global emissions reductions and providing the right signals for the private sector to invest.

+Increasing the credibility and integrity of these markets and greater alignment between voluntary and compliance markets can increase the adoption and the efficiency of these markets in achieving their goals.
+It will also pave the way for cooperative approaches that allow the financing of technologies needed to meet climate targets and raise climate ambitions of participating countries.

 Establishing clear regulatory frameworks and improving international cooperation

-Establishing clear regulations can provide the necessary legal structure for voluntary carbon markets, ensuring transparency and credibility.
-This includes defining standards for carbon credits and establishing guidelines for verification and reporting, as well as for the regulatory and accounting treatment of carbon credits which would be helpful in building trust and predictability for investors and ensure that carbon credits can be credibly and reliably traded and used.
+Although, the VCM is by its nature voluntary, governments play a pivotal role in ensuring the success and integrity of these markets.
+Establishing clear, supportive and enabling regulations can provide the necessary legal structure to support the scaling up of global carbon markets, ensuring transparency and credibility.
+This includes leveraging existing minimum standards for voluntary carbon credits and establishing guidelines for verification and reporting, as well as for the regulatory and accounting treatment of voluntary carbon credits which would be helpful in building trust and predictability for investors and ensure that voluntary carbon credits can be credibly and reliably traded and used.
+Clearly defining the legal nature of voluntary carbon credits is essential to boost market confidence and scale effectively.
+Host countries need to establish clear rules for developing carbon projects domestically and that establish clear legal title over the emissions reductions the projects are responsible for generating.

 Greater international cooperation can help harmonize standards and practices across borders, and avoid duplication, making it easier for companies to engage in global carbon markets.
 Developing robust and interoperable infrastructure will be essential for market integrity and scalability.

-Stakeholder Engagement
+Stakeholder engagement